 They can clip two or three filter paper strips to one stick, to run several chromatograms at a time, but should make sure that the filter papers do not touch each other or the sides of the tub.

-Remove the strip from the water before they run off the top, and lay the paper to dry.
+Make sure they remove the strip from the water before the colours run into their coloured dot at the top, and lay it on a paper towel to dry.